Exploring dark sector parameters in light of neutron star temperatures: DM capture and NS temperature

-During each annihilation, a pair of DMs release $2m_{\chi}$ of energy in a form of SM particles or dark bosons depending on which channel are kinematically allowed.
-The total energy releasing rate by DM is $\mathcal{E}_{\chi}=2m_{\chi}\Gamma_{a}\sum_{i}b_{i}$ where $b_{i}$ is the branching ratio of a specific channel, eg.~$e^{\pm},\mu^{\pm},\tau^{\pm}$ or $q\bar{q}$, and $\sum_{i}b_{i}\leq1$.
+During each annihilation, a pair of DMs release $2m_{\chi}$ of energy in a form of SM particles or dark bosons depending on which channels are kinematically allowed.
+The total energy release rate by DM is $\mathcal{E}_{\chi}=2m_{\chi}\Gamma_{a}\sum_{i}b_{i}$ where $b_{i}$ is the branching ratio of a specific channel, e.g.,~$e^{\pm},\mu^{\pm},\tau^{\pm}$ or $q\bar{q}$, and $\sum_{i}b_{i}\leq1$.
 Neutrino pair $\nu\bar{\nu}$ is also part of the annihilation channel in the presence of $V-Z$ mass mixing, but it cannot contribute to the heating.
-In addition to the annihilation, DMs also lose kinetic energies $E_{k}$ to the star through the capturing process.
-This has been realized as the kinetic heating \cite{Baryakhtar:2017dbj} with the rate $\mathcal{K}_{\chi}=C_{c}E_{k}=C_{c}m_{\chi}(\gamma-1)$ where $\gamma=1/\sqrt{1-v^{2}}$ is the Lorentz factor.\footnote{Even DM is not captured, energy deposition still occurs as long as $\chi n$ scattering can happen.
+In addition to the annihilation, DM also loses kinetic energy $E_{k}$ to the star through the capturing process.
+This has been realized as the kinetic heating \cite{Baryakhtar:2017dbj} with the rate $\mathcal{K}_{\chi}=C_{c}E_{k}=C_{c}m_{\chi}(\gamma-1)$, where $\gamma=1/\sqrt{1-v^{2}}$ is the Lorentz factor.\footnote{Even if DM is not captured, energy deposition still occurs as long as $\chi n$ scattering can happen.
 On the other hand, the kinetic heating effect from such uncaptured DM is relatively small and negligible in our calculation. } Thus, DM emissivity $\epsilon_{\chi}$ is given by

 where $V$ is the NS volume.